qgindi/LibreAutomate/Other/DocFX/_doc/editor/Git, backup, sync.md

     - If the GitHub repository is not empty, can clone it instead.
     - If the subfolder already exists, just updates the URL.
     - Creates files ".gitignore" and ".gitattributes" if missing.
-    - Imports default Git script if missing.
-5. Now you can see more items added to the Git menu (menu File -> Git).
-To access the Git menu faster, you can unhide the Git button in the File toolbar.
+5. Now you can use other Git menu commands.
+To access it faster, you can unhide the Git button in the File toolbar.

 ## How to use